 Soil pH is one of the most important soil properties that affects the availability of nutrients.

+o Macronutrients tend to be less available in soils with low pH. o Micronutrients tend to be less available in soils with high pH.
 Lime can be added to the soil to make it less sour (acid) and also supplies calcium and magnesium for plants to use.
 Lime also raises the pH to the desired range of 6.0 to 6.5.